sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-approval-flow/codejam-05-spa-approval-flow.md

     }
     ```

-    Now if you go to check your latest instance, you will see that the approval step is activated.
+    Now if you go to check your latest instance, you will see that the script task was executed and the approval step is activated.

     ![Approval step](images/test-again-1.png)